Affiliate Disclosure

 5. Funnel — Essential (Costs Nothing)

-Pouring from a 5-litre jug into a small filler neck without a funnel is a disaster.
+Pouring from a 5-quart jug into a small filler neck without a funnel is a disaster.
 A basic long-stem funnel keeps it where it belongs.
 They're $3–$8.

 6. Ramps vs Jack + Axle Stands + Chocks — Essential, Choose Your Method